adiiz-dev/HR-Projects-/README.md

 # HR-Projects-
-This is Data Analysis Projectts
+This is Data Analysis Projects
 <br>
 Author - Adil Hasan